Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Challenges
+* jQuery Challenge - This challenge includes a basic HTML document with jQuery to use events, event handlers, and effects.
+I used the .click() method, the .append() method, and the .fadeOut() method.

+### jQuery Project
+  This was a simple HTML and jQuery project, which was meant to introduce basic jQuery syntax and functions.

 ### Elements Challenge
   This challenge was to successfully use one of the HTML DOM properties using HTML and JavaScript.